tanvir-ahmed-m4/com0com/ReadMe.txt

 Q. What version am I running?
-A. In the device manager, the driver properties page shows the version and date of the com0com.inf file, while the driver details page shows a version of com0com.sys file.
+A. In the device manager, the driver properties page shows the version and date of the INF files, while the driver details page shows a version of com0com.sys file.
 The version of com0com.sys file is the version that you are running.